Chiefs get back to having fun in a 26-15 win over Raiders on Sunday

 From there, the Chiefs’ remaining two games are a home date against Miami, 5-7, on Christmas Eve and a New Year’s Eve road test against a dead-man-walking Denver team that entered the week 3-9.
 A second straight division crown is definitely in play for the Chiefs.

 The Chiefs enjoyed their win over the Raiders on Sunday.
-Now, the trick is to keep it going.
+Now, the trick is to take the same mentality to the Chargers with a shorter week to prepare than normal.

+“That’s the deal, that’s the name of the game,” Smith said.
+“We’ve got to figure out how to keep it going.”

 Terez A. Paylor: 816-234-4489, @TerezPaylor.
 Download Red Zone Extra, The Star's Chiefs app.